Ten Core Convictions

 The Bible is the source of our knowledge of God and of the world’s redemption in Christ.
 Worship should include prominent readings of Scripture, and engage worshipers through intentional reading practices, art, and music.
 It should present and depict God’s being, character, and actions in ways that are consistent with scriptural teaching.
 It should follow biblical commands about worship practices, and it should heed scriptural warnings about false and improper worship.
 In particular, Christian worship should be deeply connected to its ancient roots in psalmody.

-Let the word of Christ dwell in you richly, teach and admonish one another in all wisdom, and sing psalms and hymns and spiritual songs with thankfulness in your hearts to God.
-(Col. 3:16)
+Let the word of Christ dwell in you richly, teach and admonish one another in all wisdom; and with gratitude in your hearts sing psalms, hymns, and spiritual songs with thankfulness in your hearts to God.
+(Colossians 3:16)

 - How prominent is the reading and teaching of scripture in our worship?